Sdcrouse/introduction-to-css-v-000/README.md

 .important-topic

 /*
-select all elements that have the 'welcome-message' classname (e.g. <p class='helpful-hint'>
+select all elements that have the 'helpful-hint' classname (e.g. <p class='helpful-hint'>
 and <p class='helpful-hint'>)
 */
 .helpful-hint